seanoliver/theragpt-app/docs/prd.md

-# Northstar — Product Requirements Document (PRD) v1.2
+# Still — Product Requirements Document (PRD) v1.2

 ⸻

 1. Overview

-Northstar is a mobile-first app designed to help users start each day with clarity and confidence through personal affirmations.
+Still is a mobile-first app designed to help users start each day with clarity and confidence through personal affirmations.
 Users can swipe through affirmations, edit them with AI assistance, and mark the ones that resonate most each day.
 The goal is to foster a consistent, lightweight ritual that reinforces self-identity and emotional well-being.

 ⸻